 A Brief Background on Trogons

-Trogon, Greek for “nibbling,” are birds that belong to the family Trogonidae in the order Trogoniformes.
+What is a Trogon?
+In Greek, it means “nibbling”.
+They are birds that belong to the family Trogonidae in the order Trogoniformes.
 Around 43 bird species comprise the Trogonidae family.

 The African genus Apaloderma includes 3 species.
 Meanwhile, Southeast Asia is home to 12 species, divided between Harpactes and Apalharpactes.
 The greatest diversity is in the Neotropics, with 28 species across 4 genera.